semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-configure.md

 ## How to set up caching

 Self-hosted agents do not provide cache storage for the [cache command](../reference/toolbox#cache) out of the box.
 If you want to use the cache, you need to provide an S3-compatible bucket.
-This sections explains how to set up an external cache with AWS S3.
+This section explains how to set up an external cache with AWS S3.

 ### Create AWS resources